-In Gamma Detectors, the gamma radiations produce electrons by interacting with the cathode material and the filling gas.
+In Gamma detectors, the gamma radiation produces electrons by interacting with the cathode material and the filling gas.

 These electrons ionize the gas and the charge carriers are collected by the electrodes.
 The resulting anode pulse is detected by a load circuit.
 The primary electrons are created by several interaction mechanisms: